Live From EuropeSaturday, July 4

 Cercetători din Italia oferă o recompensă de un milion de dolari oricui îi ajută cu citirea unor texte din perioada romană Cercetători care au folosit inteligența artificială și tehnici avansate de imagistică au anunțat joi că au reușit prima lectură completă a unui papirus de la Herculaneum care nu a putut fi citit până acum după ce a fost carbonizat de erupția Vezuviului cu aproape 2.000 de ani în urmă, relatează Reuters.
 Ei oferă acum și …

-hotnews.ro · about 2 hours ago
+hotnews.ro · 8 days ago

 Live From Europe